AaronLasseigne/active_interaction/README.md

 # <<<
 # => 2
 ```

+Of course, you can set callback using `set_callback` manually.

 In order, the available callbacks are `filter`, `validate`, and `execute`.
 You can set `before`, `after`, or `around` on any of them.